jimthematrix/pet-dvp/README.md

     Failed trade flow - counterparty fails to fulfill obligations during setup phase Trade proposal setup by Alice
-        ✔ Alice and Bob agree on an Atom contract instance to use for the trade, and initialize the lock IDs ✔ Alice uses the lock ID in the Atom contract to lock a UTXO for the trade with Bob (3528ms) ✔ Bob fails to fulfill the trade proposal by Alice, so Alice cancels the trade ✔ Alice verifies the trade cancellation by checking the lock events emitted by the Atom contract ✔ Alice verifies the trade cancellation by checking the UTXO events emitted by the Zeto contract ✔ In the meantime, the other rollback operation has reverted
+        ✔ Alice and Bob agree on an Atom contract instance to use for the trade, and initialize the lock IDs ✔ Alice uses the lock ID in the Atom contract to lock a UTXO for the trade with Bob (3965ms) ✔ Bob fails to fulfill the trade obligations Trade cancellation by Alice
+        ✔ Alice cancels the trade
+        ✔ Alice verifies the trade cancellation by checking the lock events emitted by the Atom contract ✔ Alice verifies the trade cancellation by checking the UTXO events emitted by the Zeto contract ✔ In the meantime, the other rollback operation has reverted